 Neighborhood irrigation system care

-Neighborhoods may receive inadequate deliveries if private irrigation systems are leaking, have fallen into disrepair, are causing uncontrolled flooding and damage to neighborhood properties, or are unreasonably obstructed by debris or other materials.
+Neighborhoods may receive inadequate deliveries if private irrigation systems are leaking, have fallen into disrepair, are causing uncontrolled flooding and damage to properties, or are obstructed by debris or other materials.

 Neighborhoods may also opt to form a water delivery district to handle the operation and maintenance of their irrigation system.

-Organizing regularly scheduled neighborhood cleanup days can reduce routine maintenance time and spread the workload equally among customers.
+Organizing regularly scheduled neighborhood ditch cleanup days can reduce maintenance time and spread the workload equally among customers.

 Safety tip: Uncovered standboxes pose a safety risk for curious children and animals and should be covered at all times.
 Covering the boxes also prevents debris from entering the system.